Zoomed Image

 Temporal Software Asset Management Calcuation

-The system uses advanced matching algorithms to match consumptions against rights, and each are calculated according to license to rights expansion rules.
-Each consumption, each right, and each association all produce accounting style transactions which are posted into a book/ledger.
+The system uses advanced matching algorithms to match consumptions against rights, and each are calculated according to license-to-rights expansion rules.
+Each consumption, each right, and each association all produce accounting transactions which are posted into a book/ledger.
 Then our query engine utilises their calculations to gather SAM data and compliance data for reports and queries.

 Each calculation phase is treated like an accounting period.
 Changes to the previous period are not permitted because it is closed, so any adjustments due are posted into this period as "catch-up" transactions at the start of the currently open period or calculation.
 If a consumption or right in a closed period needs to be modified, it is credited out of the old period and debited into the new period with a double entry, just like you would in accounts.
 This means that your old calculation still returns the same values, and you can track what's changed between the old and new systems.